niftools/blender_niftools_addon/docs/development/design.rst

    - Write Python code which test the nif against the desired feature.
      This code goes in the *n_check* method of the test class.

-4. Write feature code on blender level:
+4. Write feature test code on blender level:

    - Write Python code which create the corresponding blender scene.
      Where possible make the test case as simple as possible.
 For